-Grenfell fire: McDonnell murder claim 'disgraceful' - Hammond - BBC News
+Grenfell fire murder claim 'disgraceful'

 John McDonnell's turn of phrase is one that was actually coined more than 170 years ago.

-It was in the 19th century that philosopher Friedrich Engels sought to prove that society commits "social murder" in his book Condition of the Working-Class in England in 1844.
+It was in the 19th Century that philosopher Friedrich Engels sought to prove that society commits "social murder" in his book Condition of the Working-Class in England in 1844.

 "When society places hundreds of proletarians in such a position that they inevitably meet a too early and an unnatural death...
-When it deprives thousands of the necessaries of life ... forces them, through the strong arm of the law, to remain in such conditions until that death ensues ... its deed is murder," he wrote of Victorian England.
+When it deprives thousands of the necessaries of life... forces them, through the strong arm of the law, to remain in such conditions until that death ensues... its deed is murder," he wrote of Victorian England.

-Engels went on to found Marxist theory with fellow German philosopher, Karl Marx .
-Mr McDonnell recently said there is much to learn from reading Marx's study of capitalism, Das Kapital.
+Engels went on to found Marxist theory with fellow German philosopher, Karl Marx.
+Mr McDonnell recently said there was much to learn from reading Marx's study of capitalism, Das Kapital.

-Speaking ahead of June's general election, he said he was going to be the "first socialist in the tradition of the Labour party".
+Speaking ahead of June's general election, he said he was going to be the "first socialist in the tradition of the Labour Party".